Applying to the Program

 I studied something else for my undergraduate degree.
 Can I still apply?

 Yes.
 The only prerequisite for applying to the program is that you have a Bachelor’s degree from an accredited, four-year institution in-hand by the time you plan to matriculate.
-However, we look for people with experience in the field of Design.
+However, we favor people with some experience in the field of design.
 This experience may have come from formal education or it may have been gained from the professional field and other “out-of-the-classroom” experiences.

 How long should the statement be?

-This is the area (or areas) that you are interested in investigating through Design or within Design.
-Our students have interests in a broad range of subjects and design methods.
+This is the area (or areas) that you are interested in investigating through design or within design.

 Can I include detail images?

 Please do.
-You can include as many images as you feel appropriate for any one project (as long as it meets the PDF file size requirement).
+You can include as many images as you feel appropriate for any one project.

 Who should our recommenders be?